-By Prop.~\ref{prop:smallest stream}, we know that each semi-flow $F$ has a smallest stream, namely the smallest closed quasi-order containing $\cO_F$ (and, therefore, containing $\NW_F$).
+By Proposition~\ref{prop:smallest stream}, we know that each semi-flow $F$ has a smallest stream, namely the smallest closed quasi-order containing $\cO_F$ (and, therefore, containing $\NW_F$).
 This relation, that we denote by $\cA_F$, has been first introduced and studied by Auslander in~\cite{Aus63}.
-In that article, under the assumption that $X$ be separable and locally compact, he introduced $\cA_F$ as the set of all pairs $(x,y)$ such that $L(x)\geq L(y)$ for all Lyapunov functions $L\in\cL_F$.
+In that article, under the assumption that $X$ is separable and locally compact, Auslander introduced $\cA_F$ as the set of all pairs $(x,y)$ such that $L(x)\geq L(y)$ for all Lyapunov functions $L\in\cL_F$.
 Hence, $\cA_F=\cD_{\cL_F}$.
 In the proposition below, we show that $\cA_F$ can also be seen as a stream of chains, in particular a $\Sigma$chains stream.
 We also drop Auslander's assumptions on $X$ and we rather transfer them to $F$.